Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: User Study

 The results of the Mann-Whitney U test indicated a statistically significant difference between the two groups (\textit{p}-value=0.0001) with a large effect size (0.88).
 Thus, we reject the null hypothesis and support the alternative hypothesis, in which the experimental group achieved higher accuracy in completing the challenges.
 This indicates that the usage of \codeguardian had a strong positive effect on improving the number of correct answers among participants.

-\subsection{Completion Time}
+\subsubsection{Completion Time}

 We measured the total challenge completion time (minutes:seconds) and compared the results statistically between the experimental and control groups.
 A one-sided research hypothesis was used for this test, as we hypothesized that the experimental group would complete all the challenges faster than the control group.
-Hence, the null and alternative hypotheses were defined as follows:

-\begin{itemize} \item $H_0$: The two groups are the same in terms of the total challenge completion time. \item $H_1$: Total challenge completion time in the experiment group is less than in the control group. \end{itemize}
+Hence, the null and alternative hypotheses were defined as follows: $H_0$: The two groups are the same in terms of the total challenge completion time; $H_1$: Total challenge completion time in the experiment group is less than in the control group.

 \autoref{fig:task_completion_time_boxplot} depicts the boxplots of completion time over all the challenges.
 The median and standard deviation in the experimental group were approximately 10:03 (mm:ss), and the standard deviation was 4:29 (mm:ss).
 On the contrary, the control group exhibited a mean of 24:59 (mm:ss) and a standard deviation of 4:58 (mm:ss).
 Although the standard deviation of both groups was almost identical, the experimental group completed all the challenges in 66\% less time than the control group on average (around 15 minutes, on average).
 The results of the Mann-Whitney U test showed a statistically significant difference (p-value = 0.00018) with a large effect size (0.95).
-Therefore, we reject the null hypothesis and conclude that the experimental group completed the challenges faster than the control group.
+Therefore, we reject the null hypothesis and conclude that the experimental group completed the challenges faster than the control group. \\